CapranDreams/BirdNet/README.md

 - If you want to clone an existing BirdNetPi database into here:
   * Follow the instructions in examples/import_birdnetpi_db.ipynb
 - Find the folder BirdNET/birdnet/BirdNET_UI/data/ and add the folder "saved" to it.

+# Processing overflow wav files
+If the server had to be turned off or if it crashes, wav files will accumulate in the BirdNET_UI/data/wav folder.
+If you manually transfer all desired wav files to the BirdNET_UI/data/overflow folder and run the command, then the files will be added to the database and the wav files will be deleted.
+* python manage.py process_overflow_wav